Maureen Magarity

 The 2021-22 Patriot League Coach of the Year, led Holy Cross to the program’s first Patriot League Regular Season Championship in 17 seasons

-In 2021-22, led Holy Cross to the most single-season wins (t-20) in 18 seasons and Patriot League wins (14) in program history, as well as the program’s first post-season berth (WNIT) in 10 seasons
+In 2021-22, guided Holy Cross to the most single-season wins (t-20) in 18 seasons and Patriot League wins (14) in program history, as well as the program’s first post-season berth (WNIT) in 10 seasons

-Holy Cross’ scoring defense finished ranked 19th nationally in 2022-23
+Holy Cross’ scoring defense finished nationally ranked 27th in 2023-24, 19th in 2022-23, and 30th in 2021-22

 In 2016-17, guided UNH to the most single-season (26) and conference (15) wins in program history

-UNH’s scoring defense finished nationally ranked 11th in 2016-17, as well as 1st in the America East
+UNH’s scoring defense finished nationally ranked 11th in 2016-17

-As a Division I Head Coach, has recruited and coached 28 all-conference team selections, as well as two Players of the Year and two Rookies of the Year
+As a Division I Head Coach, has recruited and coached 31 all-conference team selections, as well as two Players of the Year and two Rookies of the Year

-From 2006 to 2010, helped lead Army to 72-48 (.600) overall record, including the most single-season wins (t-24) in program history in 2006-07
+From 2006 to 2010, helped lead Army to three winning seasons, including the most single-season wins (t-24) in program history in 2006-07

 Assisted Marist to the 2004-05 MAAC Regular Season Championship